 One of the key principles behind Agile software development was to remove the intermediary barriers between business and technology teams in order to form a more collaborative way of working, allowing technology teams to deliver value more quickly and frequently.
-However, this increased volume of change still needs to be delivered in a coherent way so that the business can make sense of and fully utilise the value being delivered.
+However, this increased volume of change still needs to be delivered in a coherent way so that the business can make sense of and fully utilize the value being delivered.

 Agile Can't Solve Every Problem

 Even with Agile development, there are still challenges that make it difficult for the business to manage the aggregate effect of multiple change activities as they relate to clients and client supporting teams.
 It can be difficult to visualize the delivery pipeline through the “business impact” lens.
 Technology organizations need to collaborate closely with the business change readiness teams, or the actual business beneficiaries themselves, to truly understand how quickly the new capabilities can be adopted and the value realized.

 The general view of business users is that there is no “business as usual” any more and that continuous change can often leave them on the back foot, unable to keep up.